Lochnivar/first-children/hypatia/worlds/mercara-cross/platform-list.md

 - Demonstrates the vast scale of Hypatia (framework allows)
 - Multiple worlds exist (framework truth)
 - Cross connects to all worlds (world-specific function)
+- Platform 1 is the origin point (framework foundation)

 ### Platform 1237: Iolinus